Service and AdviceCoronavirus: FAQ about student affairs and teaching

 How will lectures, seminars and practicals take place in the winter semester?

 *Update* The current Corona Ordinances stipulate that on-campus degree-related activities are suspended in November, with exceptional arrangements particularly for examinations, laboratory practicals and practical training elements.
 Libraries and archives remain open.

 Can international students come to Heidelberg University?

 Heidelberg University is an international university and explicitly invites students from Europe and the world to enrol in the 2020/21 winter semester.
 They should, however, respect applicable travel regulations.

 *Update* Among the students and teachers are members of risk groups.
 Respecting the special working conditions, faculties/subjects will endeavour – when physical presence is possible again – to guarantee participation through hybrid offerings (digital/in-person) or facilities for online co-presence.

 What is Plan B if on-campus activities are not possible, or are suspended, in the winter semester?

-In these cases the study programme will be continued digitally in order to be able to ensure regular academic progress in the winter semester.
+The study programme will be digitally in order to be able to ensure regular academic progress in the winter semester.